helcomsecretariat/SOM/docs/guide/results.md

 The results are saved to the excel file specified in `config.toml`.
 The plots contain visualizations of these results for an easier analysis.
+An additional file, `results_raw.xlsx`, is saved with the measure, activity, pressure, state and area IDs instead of names.

 #### `sheet:PressureMean`